AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/03-special_attributes.rst

     procedure Sanitize_Digit
       with Post =>
-        --  If input Index is in range
+        -- If input 'Index' is in range
         (if Index'Old in Text'Range then
           -- Either text at original index was not digit not (Is_Digit (Text'Old(Index'Old)))